Why people search for calendars

 For short-term scheduling, calendars work well.

 But when people try to plan months, seasons, or an entire year, calendars start to break down.
+The structure becomes fragmented, and long-term context gets lost.

 Where traditional calendars reach their limits